taylorbcraft/GPI/README.md

 - canonical input and output paths

 Update `prediction_year` and `prediction_image_date` for annual mapping.
 Update `predictor_bands` only when the raster stack changes.
-Update `field_id_col` only when the full field geometry uses a different source id column.

 ## Required R Packages